 The College will continue to monitor its financial forecasts and review financial health position with the ESFA.
 The College will also review compliance with banking covenants and maintain close communications with all three of banks.
-The College will also look to support any lobbying activity which is requesting that the ESFA or the government provide more financial support to colleges to help with additional operating costs and lost income.
+The College will also look to support any lobbying activity which is requesting that the ESFA or the government provide more financial support to colleges to help with additional operating costs particularly around salary and pension costs.